 “The Open Targets resources start with public data which we integrate into our system and add value to by scoring the supporting evidence behind target/disease associations,” says Denise.
 “This is publicly available so anyone can use it to make therapeutic hypotheses.”

 Data from Open Targets provides strongly evidenced associations between diseases and genes which enables well-supported investigation into these relationships.
-By integrating Open Targets data, alongside other open-source datasets, the e[datascientist] platform empowers users to access a wider and more contextually informed view of an area of interest.
+By integrating Open Targets data, alongside other open-source datasets, the e[datascientist] platform empowers users to access a wider and more contextually informed view of a research area of interest.

 “Thanks to open-source databases scientists using our platform can be assured that the integrated data is of the highest quality,” explains Yasmin.
 “And therefore the insight they gain, using their own data unfied with the public data, represents either a true novel insight or an accurate verification of existing knowledge.”